The Lonely Passion of Judith Hearne by Brian Moore: Terrific Portrait of Despair

 The Lonely Passion of Judith Hearne: End Notes

 About the book: The Lonely Passion of Judith Hearne was the debut novel of Brian Moore, the novel that brought him to public attention.
 It was rejected by ten American publishers before being accepted by a British publisher.

 Published in 1955, the book won the Authors’ Club First Novel Award and was immediately optioned for the film rights.

-The novel was originally titled simply Judith Hearne.
-The longer title was adopted after the film version issued in 1987 and starring Maggie Smith.
+It was originally titled simply Judith Hearne but changed to the longer version after a film version was issued in 1987 with Maggie Smith in the lead role.